Wrestling at the 1924 Summer Olympics – Men's Greco-Roman bantamweight: Second round

 25 wrestlers began this round.
 In the 12 matches, 8 wrestlers suffered their second loss in this round and were eliminated.
-4 wrestlers suffered their first loss.
+4 wrestlers suffered their first loss (including Gundersen, who withdrew).
 9 wrestlers continued undefeated, while 3 won whilst avoiding elimination and a further one-loss wrestler received a bye.

 Third round

-9 wrestlers began this round with no losses, 8 with one loss.
+9 wrestlers began this round with no losses, 7 with one loss.

-5 wrestlers suffered their second loss in this round and were eliminated (including Gundersen, who withdrew).
+4 wrestlers suffered their second loss in this round and were eliminated.
 5 wrestlers continued undefeated, 3 won whilst avoiding elimination, and 4 suffered their first loss.

 Fourth round

 5 wrestlers began this round with no losses, 7 with one loss.

 Of the 6 matches, one pitted undefeated wrestlers against each other.
 Two involved two wrestlers who each had one loss.
 The remaining three were contested by an undefeated wrestler against one facing elimination, resulting in one elimination and two men receiving their first loss.

 This resulted in 2 wrestlers keeping their undefeated status and 3 being eliminated.
 3 men received their first loss and 4 won while avoiding elimination.